WesP10/WeidnerComp/README.md

 ### Developer's Note

 Due to the depriciation of Version 1 of Google's Vision AI, the project is not currently operational.
-The server will run but the server will not be able to find a working webpage due to errors.
+The server will run but the browser will not be able to find a working webpage due to errors.
 I have considered revisting the project to add color correction features and update the Vision API, however I have exhausted all my free tokens on Google Cloud.

 ## Running the application